newjersey/navigator.business.nj.gov/content/src/fundings/premier-lender-program.md

 ### Eligibility

-- Businesses and nonprofits must commit to create or retain 1 new full-time job for every $65,000 in NJEDA exposure.
+- Businesses and nonprofits must commit to create or retain 1 new full-time job for every $65,000.
 There is an application fee of $1,000

 > **Benefits**
 >
-> - Loan participation of up to $2 million or line of credit guarantees up to $750,000
+> Loan participation of up to $2 million or line of credit guarantees up to $750,000